 Migrant and refugee background students are entitled to ESOL funding for up to 5 years (20 terms).

-New Zealand-born students (of migrant or refugee parents) are eligible in years 0 to 4, for up to 3 years (12 terms).
+New Zealand-born students (of migrant or refugee parents) are eligible in Years 0-4, for up to 3 years (12 terms).

 Students from refugee backgrounds